Time for Saanich to Ban Gas-Powered Leaf Blowers

 Dust and Respiratory Issues

-Leaf blowers also kick up dust and particulate matter, which can exacerbate respiratory issues and other health issues by re-suspending dust which can contain a number of harmful particles, including hydrocarbons from gasoline, animal droppings, spores, fungi, pollens, pesticides and herbicides, fertilizers, brake-lining dust and tire residue and heavy metals (source 1; source 2).
+Leaf blowers also kick up dust and particulate matter, which can exacerbate respiratory issues and other health issues by re-suspending dust which can contain a number of harmful particles, including hydrocarbons from gasoline, animal droppings, spores, fungi, pollens, pesticides and herbicides, fertilizers, brake-lining dust and tire residue and heavy metals (source 1; source 2; source 3; source 4).

 Gas-Powered leaf blowers are bad for the environment

-Saanich has begun to step up and take climate change seriously, and tackling the emissions from gas-powered leaf blowers will help contribute to these efforts (source).
+Saanich has begun to step up and take climate change seriously, and has declared a climate emergency (source).
+Tackling the emissions from gas-powered leaf blowers will help contribute to these efforts.

 Gas-powered leaf blowers rely on obsolete 2-stroke engines, which are considerably less efficient than other engines (source).

-The California EPA estimated that operating a commercial leaf blower for one hour would emit more pollution than driving a 2016 Toyota Camry for about 1,100 miles (source).
+The California EPA estimated that operating a commercial leaf blower for one hour would emit more smog-forming pollutants than driving a 2017 Toyota Camry for about 1,100 miles (source).

-A 2011 test, that compared the emissions of two different leaf blowers to those of a Ford F-150 SVT Raptor crew cab (source).
+A 2011 test compared the emissions of two different leaf blowers to those of a Ford F-150 SVT Raptor crew cab (source).

 This test concluded that to equate the hydrocarbon emissions of about a half-hour of yard work with a two-stroke leaf blower, “you'd have to drive a Raptor for 3,887 miles, or the distance from northern Texas to Anchorage, Alaska” (source).